 Closed captioning allows a host or another meeting attendee, assigned by the host, to add closed captioning in a meeting.
 In a webinar, closed captioning can be typed by the host, co-host, or a panelist assigned by the host.
-You can type the closed captions directly via Zoom or you can integrate a third party service.
+You can type the closed captions directly via Zoom.

 Note: closed captioning is not automatic.
-As described above, you will need either a human transcriptionist or a third-party service to use Closed Captioning.
+As described above, you will need a human transcriptionist to use Closed Captioning.

 Ensure the transcriptionist has the appropriate permissions for the type of session: